prosimo-io/ProsimoLabs/instruqt-tracks/prosimo-lab-observe-and-troubleshoot/03-build-multi-cloud-transit/assignment.md

 3) Select the Prosimo Edge already deployed in this region (the Prosimo logo at the top).
 4) Now click the AWS Transit Gateway (TGW).
 You should see an orange dashed line appear/
-5) Click "Save to Deploymen" at the bottom of the screen.
+5) Click "Save to Deployment" at the bottom of the screen.
 6) Next click "Add VPCs" - bottom right corner.
 You should see a list of discovered VPCs and Subnets for this region appear in the right-hand pane.
 7) Click the checkbox next to the account name (top of the list) to automatically select all VPCs.
 8) Now click on the "Add VPC's" button